 Year 3 and 4:

-“Our Jungle Books”: Studying ‘The Great Kapok Tree,’ then writing our own story based on this to persuade the local council to look after our woodlands, looking at responsibility to protect animals and their habitats.
+“Our Jungle Book”: Studying ‘The Great Kapok Tree,’ then writing our own story based on this to persuade the local council to look after our woodlands, looking at responsibility to protect animals and their habitats.
 Culminating in a show.
 (Moral/ Democracy and the Rule of Law)

 Year 5 and 6:

-“Beyond reasonable doubt”: an opportunity to explore the criminal justice system and take part in a mock court (Moral/ Rule of Law)
+“Beyond Reasonable Doubt": An opportunity to explore the criminal justice system and take part in a mock court.
+(Moral/ Rule of Law)

-“Dragons’ Den”: an exciting experience in which children start and run their own businesses, raising money for the school, themselves and to invest in a 3rd world entrepreneur.
-(Social and moral/ individual liberty)
+“Dragons’ Den": An exciting experience in which children start and run their own businesses, raising money for the school, themselves and to invest in a 3rd world entrepreneur.
+(Social and Moral/ Individual liberty)